abe33/spectacular/docs/index.md

   it -> expect(@subject).to equal 10
 ```
-The matchers's description is used as part of the examples description, for instance the following example:
+The matcher's description is used as part of the examples description, for instance the following example:

 ```coffeescript
 specify 'the value', -> should equal 10